alfredomarinus/portfolio/Credit Card Fraud Detection/README.md

 ### 2. Cross-validation
   - 5-fold cross-validation was done to estimate the performance of six different machine learning models on unseen data.
-  - Random Forest achieved the highest F2-score, followed by K-Nearest Neighbors, Support Vector Machines and so on.
+  - Random Forest achieved the highest F2-score, followed by K-Nearest Neighbors, Decision Tree and so on.
   - Naive Bayes had the least money loss, but it could not compensate with its high number of false positives.
 Customers have tendency to stop using our products/services.
 This can affect our customer life value (CLV).

 <table border="1" class="dataframe">